MahBadran93/ROS_Project/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Introduction
 Robotics Operating System (ROS), is a middleware, low level framework, to write robotic softwares.
 It can be cosidered as an API to make the process of developing a robotic related projects more flexible, and simplified.
 There will be no need for an extensive knowledge of the hardware in which it saves much effort and time in the development phase.
-It includes many libraries and tools which connects and control the robot manipulators, handle the comunication between multiple devices in a a working space. <br>
+It includes many libraries and tools which connects and control the robot manipulators, handle the communication between multiple devices in a a working space. <br>
 ROS is supported by many operating systems like ubunto, windows.
 Ubunto is the more stable operating system working with ROS.
 However, for the development of this project we are using the construct web plaform, which is an online robotics working environmant.
-The platform uses ubunto as the main operating system with ROS kinetic and uses the simulation of turtlebot 3, where we will be able to apply some of the techniques we have have learned to apply navigation and localization with map construction.
+The platform uses ubunto as the main operating system with ROS kinetic and uses the **Gazebo** as real world simulator with many robot model simulations like turtlebot 3.
+The platform will enable us to learn some of ROS basic techniques to be able to apply Robot Control, Mapping, Robot Localization, Path planning and setting up some goals to navigate through the environment.

 ## Project Tasks
 The project goal is to apply the learned **ROS** techniques and pakages to apply the navigation task on Turtlebot3:
-- Create a script that moves the robot around with simple **/cmd_vel** publishing.
-See the range of movement of this new robot model. <br>
+- Moveing the robot around the environment using **/cmd_vel** topic. <br>
-- Create the mapping launches, and map the whole environment.
-You have to finish with a clean map of the full cafeteria.
-Setup the launch to be able to localize the Turtlebot3 robot. <br>
+- Construct a map of the whole environment.
+We need to fully occupy the whole environment, then we need to localize the Robot. <br>
-- Set up the move base system so that you can publish a goal to move_base and Turtlebot3 can reach that goal without colliding with obstacles. <br>
+- Path planning, we need to publish a goal to move base navigation system in which Turtlebot3 can reach that goal without colliding with any obstacles. <br>
-- Create a program that allows the Turtlebot3 to navigate within the environment following a set of waypoints.
+- Create a waypoints that allows the Turtlebot3 to navigate within the environment.

 ## Analysis OF Studied Techniques